 “The project adopts a metaphor that represents a beautiful act of creation,” explains historian Biagio Limongi.
 “The battery metaphor - taking a tool that is designed to accumulate, and instead using it to give back.”

-The first phase of the tree planting is scheduled for September 2017.
+The first phase of the tree planting commenced in September 2017.
 Over time, locals will be able to see the battery image increasing in strength and growing in scale.
 More trees will be planted in 2019 in order to fully ‘recharge’ the tree battery and restore the mountain back to its original glory.

 The Breath project gained funds and support via an Indiegogo campaign.